 The verification test is usually shorter than the actual test and will include some of the same but random questions from a previous verification test.
 The results will not tally the number of correct answers but will just verify your previous results.

 If you receive a verified score, it means that employers can use the original scores from the actual SHL deductive reasoning tests.
 However, if you receive an “unverified” score, the employer might not be able to use your original score.

 How Is the SHL Verify Test Score Calculated?

-After you’ve passed the SHL Verify Test, you will need to pass a second verification test.
+After you passed the SHL Verify Test, you will need to pass a second verification test.
 The second verification test is meant to confirm the first test results.

 The verification tests will include multiple-choice questions, and your answers will either be correct or incorrect or remain unanswered if you didn’t have time to complete these questions.

-Assessors will count only the correct answers to calculate the scores, and employers won’t consider the incorrect answers.
-So you’ll need to work quickly and accurately.
-This means that you’ll need to guess an answer rather than waste time finding the correct answer.
+Assessors will count only the correct answers to calculate the scores, and employers will not consider the incorrect answers.
+So you will need to work quickly and accurately.
+This means that you will need to guess an answer rather than waste time finding the correct answer.

 Employers will then compare the number of correct answers to other groups or standards that the recruiter or employer has chosen.